michhar/jetson-customvision/README.md

 ### 2. Add model and labels to this project

-- Place the `model.pb` model file and the `labels.txt` labels file into the `customvision-linux-arm/app` folder from this repo (if there is a `labels.txt` already in it, just overwrite with the newly exported one).
+- Place the `model.onnx` model file and the `labels.txt` labels file into the `customvision-linux-arm/app` folder from this repo (if there is a `labels.txt` already, just overwrite with the newly exported one).

 ### 3. Build the docker image